College Park station (Caltrain) explained

 College Park station is a limited-service, weekday-only Caltrain station serving the College Park neighborhood and the Bellarmine College Preparatory school in San Jose, California.

 The station is served by four trains per weekday.
-In the morning, one northbound train from Gilroy and one local service southbound train from San Francisco serve the station.
-In the afternoon, one southbound train to Gilroy and one limited-stop northbound train to San Francisco stop at College Park.
+During each rush hour, one northbound local train from Tamien and one southbound local train from San Francisco serve the station.
 There is no weekend service.[3]

 Due to the small size of the station platforms, only the three northern-most cars of each train open their doors to allow passengers to board and alight.
-The two southern cars (next to the locomotive) do not open.[4]
+The two southern cars do not open.[4]

 The station has a boarding assistance area so that train crews may offer help to passengers with disabilities.
 However, the station does not have a wheelchair lift, limiting the accessibility of the station.